-Legacy Specialist Rose Candela Moore gives a behind-the-scenes look at preparing for Mel Chin: ReMatch, a major retrospective of conceptual and multidisciplinary artist Mel Chin at the New Orleans Museum of Art in Spring 2014.
+Legacy Specialist Rose Candela gives a behind-the-scenes look at preparing for Mel Chin: ReMatch, a major retrospective of conceptual and multidisciplinary artist Mel Chin at the New Orleans Museum of Art in Spring 2014.

 Preparing for a Retrospective & Cataloging Work